Boretius, Susann, Prof. Dr.

 - 2000: Doctor of veterinary medicine, University of Leipzig

-- 2003: Diploma in Physics, Georg-August-University of Göttingen
+- 2003: Diploma in Physics, University of Göttingen

 - 2003-2011: Scientific assistant, Max-Planck-Institute for Biophysical Chemistry, Göttingen, Biomedizinische NMR Forschungs GmbH (Prof. J. Frahm)